oussamajamil/darkly_42/Insecure_Dropdown_Injection/Ressources/Description.md

 ## Prevention

-1. Always validate form inputs server-side, even for dropdowns
-2. Use whitelisting to only accept expected values
-3. Implement proper input sanitization
-4. Use parameterized queries for database operations
+1. **Server-Side Validation**: Always validate user inputs on the server side to prevent injection attacks and other forms of exploitation.